The Correlation Between Social Phobias Anxiety and ETS

-In the U.S. and Canada most of the surgeons who perform ETS did not adopt these approaches as suggested by their European counterparts.
-Dr. Reisfeld himself feels that because of the uncertainty of those presentations he does not recommend patients to undergo ETS when their only clinical manifestations are those of social phobia or anxiety.
+In the U.S. and Canada, most of the surgeons who perform ETS did not adopt these approaches as suggested by their European counterparts.
+Dr. Reisfeld himself feels that because of the uncertainty of these situations, he does not recommend patients to undergo ETS when their only clinical manifestations are those of social phobia or anxiety.

-ETS does have a beta blocking affect, and by such it does give some relief to patients who suffer from excessive hand sweating and palpitations (heart).
-Again here Dr. Reisfeld does not believe in performing the operation unless the patient has excessive sweating together with the palpitations.
+ETS does have a beta-blocking effect.
+As such, it does provide some relief to patients who suffer from excessive hand sweating and palpitations.
+Dr. Reisfeld does not believe in performing the operation unless the patient has excessive sweating to signify hyperhidrosis.